DennisonWilliams/sji-bdl-client/README.md

 ## Contributing

 ## Notes:
-The original author of this code was (Diana Vashti)[https://github.com/DianaVashti/], a talented developer, who is missed.
+The original author of this code was [Diana Vashti](https://github.com/DianaVashti/), a talented developer, who is missed.
 R.I.P.